Last Updated on March 16, 2022 by

 Is 9-Holes The Future Of Golf?

-Recent research has shown empirically that the wide golf landscape of the 18 holes is a waste of resources that the game can’t afford.
-They have clamored for the 9 hole instead which is cost-effective and offers quicker time to produce a champion.
+Recent research has shown empirically that the wide golf landscape of 18 holes is a waste of resources that the game can’t afford.
+They have clamored for the 9-hole instead which is cost-effective and offers quicker time to produce a champion.
 As time progresses the 9 hole is preferable to become more prevalent and hence the future of golf.

-Which Is At The Olympic; 18 Hole Or 9 Hole?
+Which Is At The Olympics; 18 Hole Or 9 Hole?

 Both the 9 and 18 holes are official sports at the Olympics.
 The 2020 Tokyo Olympics featured both the 9 holes and 18 holes respectively with champions crowned differently.